Running the GTN website online using GitPod

 3. When the build process is finished, the terminal will show you a link, and a window should popup with a preview on the right.

-gitpod with the GTN open in the right panel, but saying "Try again".
+gitpod with the GTN open in the right panel.

 • Click on the link in the terminal to see the GTN in full-screen: Server address: http://127.0.0.1:4000/training-material/